 Two years after leaving Egypt the Lord commanded Moses to count “all the people of Israel”.
 Following this count a list was to be made according to families and tribes.
 Young men of fighting age were also noted for later service in the army.

-When it came to organsising the Israelites this was done through the use of the same “12 Tribe” system.
-However, even though their were 12 original sons of Israel/Jacob there were a few adjustments made when God instructed Moses to divide them into 12 groups.
+Organising the Israelites was done through the use of the same “12 Tribe” system.
+However, even though there were 12 original sons of Israel/Jacob, there were a few adjustments made when God instructed Moses to divide them into 12 groups.

 - Years earlier, when Israel/Jacob was still alive he had claimed his 2 grandsons, Ephraim and Manasseh, as his own sons (Genesis 48:5).
 These were his grandsons through Israel/Jacob’s son, Joseph.
 By the time the exodus from Egypt had occurred there was no “tribe of Joseph”.
 Instead there were the tribes of Ephraim and Manasseh.
 Blessing Joseph’s 2 sons in this way was a tribute to how God had used him to save the entire family.

-- The tribe of Levi (the tribe Moses and Aaron belonged to) would no longer be counted as one of the twelve tribes.
-The descendants of this tribe would serve as priests and workers in the tabernacle.
+- The tribe of Levi (the tribe Moses and Aaron belonged to) would not be given land like the other tribes.
+Instead the descendants of this tribe would serve as priests and workers in the tabernacle.

 - Children might enjoy the equation which represents how Jacob’s 12 sons ended up becoming the 12 Tribes of Israel.
-No wonder it is called hte book of Numbers.
+No wonder it is called the book of Numbers.

-Tweve sons if Jacob/Israel minus Joseph plus Ephraim and Manasseh minus Levi equals 12 tribes of Israel.
+Twelve sons of Jacob/Israel minus Joseph plus Ephraim and Manasseh minus Levi equals 12 tribes of Israel.